School Attendance Policy: A Quick Guide For Parents

 Yes, please try to make all non-emergency appointments outside of the school day.
 If this is not possible, please give the school as much notice as possible of the intended appointment.
 Absences not accepted by the school will be unauthorised.

 Truancy is a form of unauthorised absence when a child deliberately misses school.
 Parents, however, remain legally responsible for this absence.
-If attendance does not improve, a referral may be made to Warwickshire Attendance Service (WAS) and this may result in legal action.
+If there is no improvement, a referral may be made to Warwickshire Attendance Service (WAS) and this may result in legal action.

 Sometimes my child arrives to school late.
 Is this okay?